fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/calculated-column.md

 heading: Calculated Column
 ---

-A calculated column is a column generated with the result of a mathematical expression applied to one or more columns in a DataModel.
-An end user can provide more than one mathematical expression, for which a new calculated column will be generated every time.
-Note that whenever a method is invoked to generate one or more calculated columns, a new DataModel is generated with the calculated columns.
+A calculated column is a column generated as a result of a mathematical expression applied to one or more columns in a `DataModel`.
+You can provide more than one mathematical expression on multiple columns of a `DataModel`.
+This will generate a new `DataModel` which will contain the existing and the calculated columns.

 #### Create an instance of `CalculatedColumns`

-To create a new calculated column, you need to create an instance of the `CalculatedColumns` class.
-Refer to the code given below:
+To create a new calculated column, refer to the code below:

 ```csharp
 CalculatedColumns calculatedColumns = new CalculatedColumns {